ant-design/ant-design/README.md

 ## Contributing

-We welcome all contributions, please read our [CONTRIBUTING.md](https://github.com/ant-design/ant-design/blob/master/.github/CONTRIBUTING.md) first.
+We welcome all contributions.
+Please read our [CONTRIBUTING.md](https://github.com/ant-design/ant-design/blob/master/.github/CONTRIBUTING.md) first.
 You can submit any ideas as [pull requests](https://github.com/ant-design/ant-design/pulls) or as [GitHub issues](https://github.com/ant-design/ant-design/issues).
 If you'd like to improve code, check out the [Development Instructions](https://github.com/ant-design/ant-design/wiki/Development) and have a good time! :)